EAguayodev/FRM-tip-calculator-app/tip-calculator-app-main/README-template.md

 ### Useful resources

-- [Example resource 1](https://www.w3schools.com/formvalidation) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- (https://stackoverflow.com/questions/917610/put-icon-inside-input-element-in-a-form) - This solution on the input helped me place the img icons required to be inside (both person and bill icon).
+I had originally put them outside the input tags and planned to use
 - [Example resource 2](?) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 **Note: Delete this note and replace the list above with resources that helped you during the challenge.
 These could come in handy for anyone viewing your solution or for yourself when you look back on this project in the future.**